-On February 6, 1998, BGLS entered into a further amendment to the standstill agreement with the Apollo Holders who hold approximately 41.8% of the BGLS Notes which extended the termination date of such agreement with respect to the Apollo Holders to March 2, 1998.
-Also on February 6, 1998, the holder of 41.9% of the BGLS Notes, who had previously been a party to the standstill agreement, was paid its pro rata share of the July 31, 1997 interest payment on the BGLS Notes.
+On February 6, 1998, BGLS entered into a further amendment to the standstill agreement with AIF II, LP and an affiliated investment manager on behalf of a managed account (together, the "Apollo Holders"), who held approximately 41.8% of the \$232,864 principal amount of the BGLS Notes then outstanding, which extended the termination date of such agreement with respect to the Apollo Holders to March 2, 1998.
+Also on February 6, 1998, the holder of 41.9% of the BGLS Notes.
+Who had previously been a party to the standstill agreement, was paid its pro rata share of the July 31, 1997 interest payment on the BGLS Notes.
 The Company also sold stock on January 16, 1998 to an affiliate of this holder in which it recorded an expense of \$2,531 for the first quarter 1998, representing the difference between the cost and fair market value of the shares sold.
-(Refer to Note with interest compounded semi-annually thereon will be payable at final maturity of the BGLS Notes on January 31, 2001 or upon an event of default under the Indenture for the BGLS Notes.
-Accordingly, accrued interest as of March 2, 1998 was reclassified and included in other long-term obligations.
+(Refer to Note 7.)

 On March 2, 1998, the Company entered into an agreement with the Apollo Holders in which the Apollo Holders agreed to defer the payment of interest on the BGLS Notes held by them, commencing with the interest payment that was due July 31, 1997, which they had previously agreed to defer, through the interest payment due July 31, 2000.
-The deferred interest payments together
+The deferred interest payments together with interest compounded semi-annually thereon will be payable at final maturity of the BGLS Notes on January 31, 2001 or upon an event of default under the Indenture for the BGLS Notes.
+Accordingly, accrued interest as of March 2, 1998 was reclassified and included in long-term debt.
+In connection with the agreement, the Company pledged 50.1% of Western Tobacco to collateralize the BGLS Notes held by the Apollo Holders.